-Several other parrot species have been found to exhibit vocal dialects in addition to yellow-naped amazons, including the Australian ringneck parrot, Barnardius zonariu (Baker, 2000); galah, Eolophus roseicapillus (Baker, 2003); Australian palm cockatoo, Probosciger aterrimus (Keighley et al., 2017); Cuban parrot, Amazona leucocephala (Reynolds and Hayes, 2010); and invasive populations of the monk parakeet, Myiopsitta monachus (but see (Smith-Vidaurre et al., 2021) for evidence of different patterns in native populations) (Buhrman-Deever et al., 2007; Smith-Vidaurre et al., 2021).
-There is little understanding as to why parrot species exhibit vocal dialects, but several hypotheses have been formed to explain their function (Wright and Dahlin, 2018).
-Podos and Warren (2007) postulate that female preference for local call types is a driver of acoustic divergence.
+Several other parrot species have been found to exhibit vocal dialects, including the Australian ringneck parrot, Barnardius zonarius (Baker, 2000); galah, Eolophus roseicapillus (Baker, 2003); Australian palm cockatoo, Probosciger aterrimus (Keighley et al., 2017); Cuban parrot, Amazona leucocephala (Reynolds and Hayes, 2010); and invasive populations of the monk parakeet, Myiopsitta monachus (Buhrman-Deever et al., 2007; but see (Smith-Vidaurre et al., 2021) for evidence of different patterns in native populations.
+There is little understanding of the process by which parrot species form vocal dialects, but several hypotheses have been suggested to explain their function (Wright and Dahlin, 2018).
+Podos and Warren (2007) postulated that female preference for local call types is a driver of acoustic divergence.
 In this case, female sexual preference for males with a local trait would result in some level of genetic divergence between populations (Wilkins et al., 2013).
-A study by Wright and Wilkinson (2001) reported no genetic correlation with yellow-naped amazon contact calls, stating instead that individuals exhibited high dispersal across dialect boundaries.
+A study by Wright and Wilkinson (2001) reported no genetic correlation with dialects in yellow-naped amazon contact calls, stating instead that individuals exhibited high dispersal across dialect boundaries.
 Parrots may also exhibit vocal dialect as a badge or signal of group affiliation and familiarity (Sewall et al., 2016).
-Alternatively, geographic variation as seen in dialects could be a consequence of cultural drift, when individuals learning calls make copying errors (Podos and Warren, 2007).
+Alternatively, geographic variation in dialects could be a consequence of cultural drift, when individuals learning calls make copying errors, and then are themselves copied accurately (Podos and Warren, 2007).

-Overall, yellow-naped amazon vocal dialect shows evidence of cultural drift.
-In general, we noticed that yellow-naped amazon contact calls exhibit some similar spectrographic structures in different call types across the range, like the presence of gaps within a call, frequency shifts, and differences in duration.
+Overall, yellow-naped amazon vocal dialects are most consistent with a process of cultural drift.
+In general, we noticed that yellow-naped amazon contact calls exhibit some similar spectrographic structures in different call types across the range, such as the presence of gaps within a call, frequency shifts, and differences in duration.
 We observed that neighboring call types exhibit subtle differences in acoustic structure as opposed to whole-structure change.
-In conjunction, these facts suggest that call types have a common origin, and that variation is a result of imperfect learning and cultural drift.
-Previous temporal studies by Wright et al. on yellow-naped amazons in Costa Rica also lend credence to the cultural drift hypothesis (Wright et al., 2008; C. Dahlin et al. in prep).
+In conjunction, these facts suggest that call types have a common origin in a ‘proto-dialect’ call type (Figure 3), and that subsequent variation is a result of cultural drift, possibly in isolated populations.
+It is also possible that call types share similar acoustic features due to anatomical and physiological characteristics of the vocal control system that are common across all members of the species, and constrain vocal system modulations that produce sounds.
+Long-term studies by Wright and colleagues on yellow-naped amazons in Costa Rica lend credence to the cultural drift hypothesis (Wright et al., 2008; C. Dahlin et al. in prep).
 Additionally, there is support for the social identification hypothesis when call types are examined on a smaller scale.
-Previously, Wright found that neighboring dialects exhibited marked differences.
-If dialects were solely a result of cultural drift, neighboring call types would show a strong tendency to be more similar and show clinal variation across the range.
+Wright (2000) found marked differences in neighboring dialects.
+If dialects were solely a result of cultural drift, neighboring call types would show a strong tendency to be more similar and show clinal variation across the species’ range.
 The absence of strong clinal patterns suggest that there is some selection for neighboring populations to produce acoustically distinct call types, consistent with the hypothesis that calls function for group identification (Buhrman-Deever et al., 2007).